 Given the nearly 50/50 spending split and the major improvement in the quality of the inventory, buying strategies for the long tail are just as important as they are for the top partners.
 In other words, if they aren’t part of your plan, they should be.

 Three ways to buy and work with the new long tail:

-Whitelist Buying: This is the exact opposite of what programmatic buyers call audience buying.
-Instead of looking at consumer traits and buying that behavior across the entire web wherever they might be, whitelist buying targets a specific list of sites an audience is visiting.
+Allowed list Buying: This is the exact opposite of what programmatic buyers call audience buying.
+Instead of looking at consumer traits and buying that behavior across the entire web wherever they might be, allowed list buying targets a specific list of sites an audience is visiting.